basellers1/bus-mall/user_stories.md

 As a focus group participant, I want to have a clear and fun site to look at so I will want to click through to the end.

-As a focus group participant, I want to

-As a focus group participant, I want to

-As a focus group participant, I want to
+As a focus group participant, I want to have a clear and concise survey that is fast.